Qoosim/ror-capstone/README.md

 * It also allows already signed up users to login to the sites with their email and password.

-* Logged in users can create or add category to the existing categories if any by clicking on the <i>Add Category</i> on the navigation bar.
+* Logged in users can create or add category to the existing categories if any by clicking on the <strong><i>Add Category</i></strong> on the navigation bar.

 * Logged in users can create articles under any category